Location: Rapolt - Vetel, RO

 Archaeological Techniques and Research Center (Canada), Dacian and Roman Civilizations Museum (Deva, Romania)

-Isabel Morris (Princeton University); Dr. Andre Gonciar (Archaeological Techniques and Research Center)
+Dr. Andre Gonciar (Archaeological Techniques and Research Center); Isabel Morris (Princeton University)

 The workshop is conducted in the heart of Transylvania, in the Mureş river valley (Hunedoara County, Romania).
 This region combines intensive historical human habitation and landscape transformation with relatively static modern occupation, offering complex but highly accessible study sites.
 This offers a unique setting in which common environmental challenges to a GPR survey, such as interference from cell phone towers, communication and power lines, road traffic, and modern constructions occur at recognizable and manageable levels.
 As a result, this location is ideal for both GPR exploration, and skill acquisition.

-Our case study site at Micia provides an unparalleled access to a diverse set of features and conditions.
-We address urban and proto-urban settlement construction, complex anthropogenic stratigraphic relationships, variation in soil structure and conditions, wide range of materials and their use/reuse, unmapped ancient and modern utilities, potential graves, modern and ancient civil works projects (including the remains of roads, aqueducts, and wells), changes in hydrogeological environment caused by modern human intervention (construction and operation of thermal power plant), and any additional and as-yet undiscovered features.
+Our case study sites at the medieval castle of Uroi and Roman municipium and castrum of Micia provide an unparalleled access to a diverse set of features and conditions.
+We address urban and proto-urban settlement construction, complex anthropogenic stratigraphic relationships, variation in soil structure and conditions, wide range of materials and their use/reuse, unmapped ancient and modern utilities, potential graves, modern and ancient civil works projects (including the remains of roads, aqueducts, and wells), changes in hydrogeological environment caused by modern human intervention (village development as well as construction and operation of thermal power plant), and any additional and as-yet undiscovered features.

-Period(s) of Occupation: Geophysics (GPR); Roman Imperial (Provincial); Migration Period; Modern
+Period(s) of Occupation: Geophysics (GPR); Roman Imperial (Provincial); Migration Period; Medieval; Modern

 Intensive Ground Penetrating Radar (GPR) training workshop, focusing in skill acquisition and hands-on field and laboratory applications, in rich archaeological and modern target environments.
 The workshop is designed for participants to become very effective and proficient GPR operators and analysts.
-Team size: 3 participants per session.
+Intensive training on 250MHZ and 500MHz systems, in rough terrain and cart configurations.
+Team size: 3 participants per session per GPR unit.

 Project Size: 1-24 participants